jimmyjames/Documentation/smartapp-developers-guide/async-http.rst

 ---------------------

 One of the features that makes SmartThings development simple is the availability of logically-named methods in our SmartApps and Device Handlers.
-There's no packages or libraries to import; we simply invoke the method as if it we defined it right in our code.
+There are no packages or libraries to import; we simply invoke the method as if it we defined it right in our code.

 This strength is also a potential weakness, as you may have noted.
 Having all these methods defined and available in the *global namespace* leads to namespace pollution and possible collisions.
-Adding additional methods to SmartApps and Device Handlers becomes more difficult; the more methods defined in the global namespace, the more likely the chance for collisions.
+Adding additional methods to SmartApps and Device Handlers becomes more difficult; the more methods defined in the global namespace, the more likely a collision will occur.
 A large number of methods available in the global namespace also can lead to difficulty in finding and using the APIs that you need.

 To address this, SmartThings has begun piloting a way to include various APIs through a declarative *include* statement.